On the distinction of Iwahori-spherical representations: Introduction

 \section{Introduction}

-This work is a contribution to the study of distinguished complex representations for Galois symmetric spaces over a non-archimedean local field.
+This work\footnote{AMS Classification: 22E50, 22E35, 11F70, 20C08. \\ Keywords: reductive groups over local fields, relative Langlands program, reductive symmetric spaces, Iwahori-Hecke algebras.} is a contribution to the study of distinguished complex representations for Galois symmetric spaces over a non-archimedean local field.
 It may be viewed as a continuation of \cite{BC} where the authors prove a particular case of Prasad's conjecture on the distinction of the Steinberg representation (\cite{Pr2}, Conjecture 3, p.
 77).
 However even though the Bruhat-Tits building will be used here as a geometrical tool as in \cite{BC}, our fundamental techniques will be that of integration of matrix coefficients, in the spirit of \cite{Br}.

-We restrict ourselves to the easy case where the symmetric space is of the form ${\mathbb H}(E)/{\mathbb H}(F)$, where $E/F$ is a quadratic unramified extension of non-archimedean local fields and $\mathbb H$ a connected reductive group defined and split over $F$.
-For simplicity sake we shall assume that $\mathbb H$ is semisimple and simply connected and that its root system is irreducible.
-However the methods of this article work without those restrictions.
+We restrict ourselves to the easy case where the symmetric space is of the form ${\mathbb H}(E)/{\mathbb H}(F)$, where $E/F$ is a quadratic unramified extension of non-archimedean local fields and $\mathbb H$ a connected simple group defined and split over $F$.
+For simplicity sake we shall assume that $\mathbb H$ is simply connected.
+Indeed in that case the set of Iwahori subgroups of ${\mathbb H}(E)$ identifies with the set of chambers in the Bruhat-Tits building of ${\mathbb H}(E)$, and this makes our calculations less technical.
+However our arguments should adapt easily to the non-simply connected case.